AdobeDocs/experience-manager-65.en/help/sites-administering/closed-user-groups.md

 ## Changes with the New CUG Implementation {#changes-with-the-new-cug-implementation}

-The aim of this section is to provide an overview of the changes made to the CUG feature as well as a comparison between the old and the new implementation.
+The aim of this section is to provide an overview of the changes made to the CUG feature and a comparison between the old and the new implementation.
 It lists the changes affecting the way CUG support is configured and describes how and by whom CUGs are managed in the repository content.

 ### Differences in CUG Setup and Configuration {#differences-in-cug-setup-and-configuration}